Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Strongly Noetherian Adic Spaces

 The main goal of this section is to globalize the results of the previous section.
 This is very close to what we did in the formal situation in the proof of Theorem~\ref{thm:formal-main}.
 The main issue is that the adic analog of Lemma~\ref{lemma:formal-G-basis} is more difficult to show.

 For the rest of the section, we fix a locally strongly noetherian analytic adic space $S$ (see Definition~\ref{defn:strongly-noetherian-space}).

 \begin{lemma} Let $X=\Spa(A, A^+)$ be a pre-adic Tate affinoid\footnote{We do not assume that the structure presheaf $\O_{X}$ is a sheaf.}, and $V\subset X$ an open pre-adic subspace.
-Then any finite set of points $F \subset V$ is contained in an affinoid pre-adic subspace of $V$. \end{lemma} Our proof uses an adic analog of the theory of ``formal'' models of rigid spaces in an essential way.
-It might be possible to justify this claim directly from the first principles, but it seems quite difficult due to the fact that the complement $X\setminus V$ does not have a natural structure of a pre-adic space.
+Then any finite set of points $F \subset V$ is contained in an affinoid pre-adic subspace of $V$. \end{lemma} Our proof uses an adic analogue of the theory of ``formal'' models of rigid spaces in an essential way.
+It might be possible to justify this claim directly from first principles, but it seems quite difficult due to the fact that the complement $X\setminus V$ does not have a natural structure of a pre-adic space.

-In what follows, for any topological space $Z$ with a map $Z \to \Spec A^+$, we denote by $\ov{Z}$ the fiber product $Z\times_{\Spec A^+} \Spec A^+/\varpi$ in the category of topological spaces. \begin{proof} First of all, we note that rational subdomains form a basis in $\Spa(A, A^+)$, and they are quasi-compact.
+In what follows, for any topological space $Z$ with a map $Z \to \Spec A^+$, we denote by $\ov{Z}$ the fiber product $Z\times_{\Spec A^+} \Spec A^+/\varpi$ in the category of topological spaces. \begin{proof} First of all, we note that rational subdomains form a basis of the topology of $\Spa(A, A^+)$, and they are quasi-compact.
 Therefore, we can find a quasi-compact open subspace $F\subset V' \subset V$, so we may and do assume that $V$ is quasi-compact.

 We consider the affine open immersion